google-research/episodic-curiosity/README.md

 If you use this work, please cite:

     @inproceedings{Savinov2019_EC,
-        Author = {Nikolay Savinov and Anton Raichuk and Damien Vincent and Raphaël Marinier and Marc Pollefeys and Timothy Lillicrap and Sylvain Gelly}, Title = {Episodic Curiosity through Reachability},
+        Author = {Savinov, Nikolay and Raichuk, Anton and Marinier, Rapha{\"e}l and Vincent, Damien and Pollefeys, Marc and Lillicrap, Timothy and Gelly, Sylvain}, Title = {Episodic Curiosity through Reachability},
         Booktitle = {International Conference on Learning Representations ({ICLR})}, Year = {2019}